slatedocs/slate/source/index.md

 		</tr>
 		<tr>
 			<td>dob</td>
 			<td>The date of birth of the individual opening the account.
-Format is ISO8601 (e.g. 1984-01-21).</td>
+Format is ISO 8601 (e.g. 1984-01-21).</td>
 			<td>No</td>
 		</tr>
 		<tr>